-Sickle cell anemia is a group of hereditary Hematology which occurs especially among people from sub-Saharan Africa. heterozygous "Carriers" of the disease have some protection against Malaria infection and have few or no symptoms of the disease. homozygous (with inheritance from both parents) often get sickness signs as children from 5-6 months of age.
+Sickle cell anemia is a group of hereditary Hematology which occurs especially among people from sub-Saharan Africa. heterozygous "Carriers" of the disease have some protection against Malaria infection and have few or no symptoms of the disease. homozygous (with hereditary traits from both parents) often get signs of illness as children from 5-6 months of age.
+The symptoms may be similar systemic lupus (SLE) in children.

 Sickle cell anemia causes many different symptoms.
-Sickle cell crisis consists of episodes of severe pain, stroke, anemia (low blood percentage) and swelling of the hands and feet.
+Most people have symptoms from childhood.
+Sickle cell crisis consists of episodes of severe pain, stroke, anemia (low blood percentage) and swelling of the hands and feet that may resemble rheumatic disease.

 Pain in «vaso-occlusive» crisis is due to the sickle cell-shaped red blood cells not passing through narrow blood vessels.
-Thus arises blood clots / thrombosis og osteonecrosis.
-Aplastic crisis (low number of blood cells) and hemolytic crisis (hemolysis of red blood cells) is caused by the destruction of the sickle cell blood cells.
-Such sickle cell crises can be triggered by infections, blood transfers, surgeries and pregnancies.
+Thus arises blood clots / thrombosis and damage to bone tissue (osteonecrosis).
+Other serious complications are «aplastic crisis»(Low number of blood cells) and«hemolytic crisis»(Dissolution of red blood cells) where the sickle cell blood cells are destroyed.
+Such sickle cell crises can be triggered by infections, blood transfusions, surgeries and pregnancies in people with sickle cell anemia.

 Similar conditions / Differential diagnoses